Need some easy vegan weeknight dinner recipes? These are some of the go-to meals for busy evenings that my whole family loves.

-- Sauce – A burrito bowl is a great chance to bust out your jar of Tahini Mayo (or your favorite vegan mayo), vegan sour cream, jarred or homemade salsa, or your favorite hot sauce.
+- Sauce – A burrito bowl is a great chance to bust out your favorite guacamole (I like to use my Pickled Jalapeno Guacamole!), vegan sour cream, jarred or homemade salsa, or your favorite hot sauce.

 Try these easy burrito bowls next time you’re on the hunt for simple vegan dinner recipes: Cadry’s Lentil and Black Bean Burrito Bowl, Amy’s Quinoa Burrito Bowl, or Sophia’s Chipotle-Lime Burrito Bowl.

 I know, it’s cliche for a vegan to suggest eating salad, but I actually love salad, and so do my guys!
 And when it comes to vegan weeknight dinner recipes, nothing says simple like a salad.

 Chances are, you know how to make a salad, but if you want your dinner salad to be satisfying, here’s my go-to hearty salad outline:

 - Greens and/or Grains – Raid that fridge!
 You can do lettuce, spinach, massaged kale, shredded cabbage…whatever greens you’ve got.
 Toss those with cooked grains of your choice to make this bowl heartier.